 Trail mile 152.8.
 If you're going north on Section 12, once you come down off Oakey Mountain and reach the 152.8 ~ Chief Ladiga Rail Trail, the Pinhoti turns right on the CLT.

-To reach the campground, turn left on the CLT instead and go about 100 yards.
+To reach the campground, turn left on the CLT.
+Go about 100 yards.
 The entrance is on the right.
-The owner, Charley Fagan, former Piedmont Mayor has been working on this for quite a while and it should be open soon (weeks, months ?).
+The owner, Charley Fagan, former Piedmont Mayor, has been working on this for quite a while and it should be open soon (weeks, months ?).
 LOTS of campsites on Terrapin Creek and a new building under construction (office, store, bathhouse ?).
 Check back for updates.

 Found a link for the campground: